tahikardist/csgo-macros/README.md

 # csgo-macros
 CS:GO Macros desktop application built with Electron
 # Installation
 You can download the latest stable release.
-Also.

 The downloaded .zip folder will contain an executable file.